Setting Up Our Clients For A Fresh Start

 Absolute divorce may be granted in North Carolina on one of two grounds: a one year’s separation pursuant and incurable insanity.
 Divorce on basis of insanity is now little used.
 Obtaining a divorce based on incurable insanity requires a minimum three-year separation and also requires that evidence be given by specified experts as to the spouse’s insanity.
 Petitioning for absolute divorce after a one-year separation is far more common.

 If spouses have been living separately from one another (separate residences, not just separate bedrooms) for one year and a day, either spouse may apply to the court for a judgment of absolute divorce.
 A judgment of absolute divorce is a document signed by a judge that severs the bonds of matrimony, resulting in the parties no longer being husband and wife.
-In order to obtain an absolute divorce, one party will need to file a “Complaint” for absolute divorce to open a court file and serve the Complaint with a Civil Summons on the other party.
-It can take up to eight weeks from the date of filing the Complaint for the absolute divorce to be final.

-No-Fault Divorce in North Carolina
+No-Fault Divorce In North Carolina

-The “no fault” divorce statute in North Carolina provides that “marriages may be dissolved and the parties thereto divorced from the bonds of matrimony on the application of either party, if and when the husband and wife have lived separate and apart for one year, and the plaintiff or defendant in the suit for divorce has resided in the State for a period of six months.”
+The “no fault” divorce statute in North Carolina provides that “marriages may be dissolved and the parties thereto divorced from the bonds of matrimony on the application of either party, if and when the husband and wife have lived separate and apart for one year, and the plaintiff or defendant in the suit for divorce has resided in the state for a period of six months.”

 As long as you have been a resident of the state of North Carolina for at least 6 months on the day you file your divorce complaint, it does not matter if you remain in this state until the divorce hearing.
 You might want to keep this fact in mind if you are planning to move soon to another state, because residency requirement for divorce vary from state to state.